levysantanna/openshift-prepare/README.md

 # openshift-prepare
 Ansible role and playbooks to prepare a new OpenShift version 3 installation

-You can only sue main.yml
+You can only use main.yml

 Main will include:
 - include_tasks: disks.yml